papers-we-love/organizers/README.md

 * Get your meetup.com/fb/other group started and pull request a link to it in the repo's readme.

-* Once you have held your first meeting, let us know so we can add you to our list of active chapters.
-You will need to hold regular meetings to stay listed.
+* Once you have held your first meeting, create a pull request on the README adding your chapter, here's [an example](https://github.com/papers-we-love/papers-we-love/pull/367). **You will need to hold regular meetings to stay listed.**